-Through exploiting the antenna diversity provided by multiple links of the MIMO system, we can explore different multipath signals in the environment and there is a potential increase in the number of independent features.
-Fig. 15 shows
+Through exploiting the antenna diversity provided by multiple links of the MIMO system, we can explore different multipaths in the environment and there is a potential increase in the number of independent features.
+Fig. 15 shows the classification accuracy with increasing number of links for two driver authentication.
+Overall, we can see that the performance, increases with the number of links.